 The Wheel and Table Layout

 In French Roulette the instantly recognisable black and red wheel is used, and has pockets numbered from 1-36, with the zero in green.
-When comparing the French and American wheels you’ll note that like the European version of the game, the French wheel also has one zero, as opposed to the American and online roulette Australia wheel that has both a zero and double zero.
+When comparing the French and American wheels you’ll note that like the European version of the game, the French wheel also has one zero, as opposed to the American and roulette for australian players wheel that has both a zero and double zero.
 The French Roulette wheels also have numbers located in different positions and the table differs in appearance, as all the numbers on it are white, as opposed to red or black.

 The position of the outside betting range is different in French and American Roulette, with outside bets in the American version placed on the left.
 In the French version of the game the outside betting area is split in two and is on either side of the table.